kabouzeid/mini-kit/src/mini/config/README.md

 # }
 ```

-`deep_merge_dicts` is exported in case you want to reuse the merge algorithm elsewhere, but `load` and `apply_overrides` already rely on it internally.
+`merge` is exported in case you want to reuse the merge algorithm elsewhere, but `load` and `apply_overrides` already rely on it internally.

 ---